thenorwoodfiles/Norwood-Resources/README.md

 ## Official Companion Resources

-This repository contains the official companion workbooks supporting:
+This repository contains the official companion workbooks supporting **The Norwood Files**.

 **The Norwood Files**
 *A Novel About Risk, Audit and Root Cause in a Factory That Stopped Pretending*